Fortune #

 #

-๐ป In helpers.py
+๐ป In helpers.py write the update_fortune() function.

 - parameter:

-id: int, update_string: string
+id: int, update_string: string - It should

 - add

-to the end of the existingstaetment
+update_stringto the end of the existingstaetment - increase

-by 1 - updated
+num_updatesby 1 - updated

-to the current datetime - return the updated fortune
+last_updatedto the current datetime - return the updated fortune

 - add